Cedar1000/online-discussion-forum/README.md

 # online-discussion-forum
-An online discussion forum with different chat rooms intended to connect people
+An online chat forum with built with MEVN stack and Socket.Io consisting of different chat rooms intended to connect people

 SERVER SIDE
 Node.js, Express